frossm/quoter/README.md

 # quoter - The Console Based Stock Quote Tool

-I wanted a small command line program to check stock and index prices throughout the day.
-In order to minimize HTML scraping, I decided to use the quotes from IEXCloud.IO.
-You can signup for free and get 500k stock quotes per month for free.
+Quoter is a small command line tool to fetch stock quotes.
+In order to minimize HTML scraping, it retrieves quotes from [IEXCloud](https://iexcloud.io).
+You can signup for free and get 500k stock quotes per month.
 Please check their usage agreements prior to signing up and ensure you are allowed to user their service.

 After getting an account, log into the dashboard and you can see your API tokens.
 You'll need the secret token to use this program.
+The secret key starts with "sk_"

 Unfortunately, IEXCloud does not provide index data.
-Therefor they are scraped from a finance website.
+Therefore they are scraped from a finance website to get the DOW, NASDAQ, and S&P500 data.
 I don't really like this, but it seems the only option at this point.
 It does mean that there is a likelihood that I'll probably have to keep updating the program if the web page format changes.

-I live in the US and have no idea how this will perform for stock exchanges other than the DOW, S&P500, and the NASDAQ.
-However, I would imagine it would work for the stock quotes as long as iexcloud can provide them.
+I live in the US and have no idea how this will perform for stock exchanges.
+For indexes, it only pulls the DOW, S&P500, and the NASDAQ.

 ## Program Setup